MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/security/internet-macros-blocked.md

 4. Policies are checked to see if macros are allowed or blocked.
 If the policies are set to Not Configured, the evaluation continues to Step 6.

-5a.
-If macros are blocked by policy, the macros are blocked.
+5. (a) If macros are blocked by policy, the macros are blocked. </br>

-5b.
-If the macros are enabled by policy, the macros are enabled.
+   (b) If the macros are enabled by policy, the macros are enabled.

 6. If the user had previously opened the file, before this change in default behavior, and had selected **Enable content** from the Trust Bar, then the macros are enabled because the file is considered trusted.